by Andrea M. Darcy

 2. Be honest and clear about your reasons for thinking they could use support.

-Let them know the truth – your vulnerability will encourage theirs.
-“I feel like I can’t connect to you anymore, and it’s making me feel lonely really.”
+Let them know the truth.
+Your vulnerability will encourage theirs.
+“I feel like I can’t connect to you anymore, and it’s making me feel lonely.”

 Offer concrete examples to support your opinion.
-“We are all worried” is less helpful than, “I noticed you are no longer going to the gym or playing guitar and aren’t sleeping at night, and it’s starting to keep me up at night too.”
+“We are all worried” is less helpful than, “I noticed you are no longer going to the gym or playing guitar and aren’t sleeping at night, and it’s concerning e.”

-3. Don’t make the issue about him or her, make it about the behaviour.
+3. Don’t make the issue about them, make it about the behaviour.

 4. Get informed about what you are suggesting.